Workers' and Peasants' Inspection of East Germany

-The Workers' and Peasants' Inspection (Arbeiter-und-Bauern-Inspektion) (ABI) was a control organ in East Germany jointly subordinate to the Central Committee of the Socialist Unity Party of Germany (SED) and the Council of Ministers.
+The Workers' and Peasants' Inspection (Arbeiter-und-Bauern-Inspektion) (ABI) was a ministry-level control organ in East Germany jointly subordinate to the Central Committee of the Socialist Unity Party of Germany (SED) and the Council of Ministers.
+It was created as a part of Walter Ulbricht's New Economic System economic reforms.

 Its purpose was to ensure the strict implementation of party decisions and laws, with particular emphasis on holding economic institutions accountable.
+Following the example of the Soviet People's Control Commission, the ABI relied heavily on a network of volunteers known as "people's inspectors", of which there were around 280,000 in 1988.

+Though select controls were used in propaganda, the ABI's significance was small, especially after Erich Honecker came to power in 1971.
+Its controls were tightly constrained, among other things omitting political parties entirely, and it rarely made use of its disciplinary powers.
+It was abolished during the Peaceful Revolution.

 History

 Inception

 The Workers' and Peasants' Inspection was established on 14 May 1963 as part of Walter Ulbricht's New Economic System economic reforms by a decision of the Central Committee of the SED and a resolution of the Council of Ministers.
 It was accountable to both, the oversight on the Council of Ministers' side being the direct responsibility of its chairman.

-Though not a legal successor, it largely supplanted the concurrently dissolved Central Commission for State Control (Zentrale Kommission für Staatliche Kontrolle) (ZKSK), which was a purely state organ, taking over part of its staff and structure.
+Though not a legal successor, it supplanted the concurrently dissolved Central Commission for State Control (Zentrale Kommission für Staatliche Kontrolle) (ZKSK), which was a pure state organ, taking over part of its staff and structure.
 Its activities, like those of the preceding ZKSK, were based on the Soviet concept of joint control of economic and social developments by citizens and the government.
 More than the ZKSK, the ABI was intended to involve volunteers in its inspections.
 It closely resembled the Soviet People's Control Commission.

 Honecker era

 The failure of the New Economic System meant that the ABI also lost influence.
 Walter Ulbricht's successor Erich Honecker limited the scope of the ABI in August 1974.
 From then on, the ABI was only to ensure the fulfillment of the economic plan, by closely monitoring the implementation of SED decisions, adherence to production plans, the avoidance of bureaucratism and the improvement of organization and leadership.

 Peaceful Revolution

-During the Peaceful Revolution, the Presidium of the Volkskammer subordinated the Workers' and Farmers' Inspection to the Volkskammer and renamed it to "Committee for People's Control" (Komitee für Volkskontrolle) by resolution on 4 January 1990.
+During the Peaceful Revolution, the Presidium of the Volkskammer subordinated the Workers' and Peasants' Inspection to the Volkskammer and renamed it to "Committee for People's Control" (Komitee für Volkskontrolle) by resolution on 4 January 1990.

-It was supposed to now provide non-partisan public controls, but it soon became apparent that the structures and tasks of the ABI had outlived their usefulness.
+It was now supposed to provide non-partisan public controls, but it soon became apparent that the structures and tasks of the ABI had outlived their usefulness.
 Chairman Heinz Kittner proposed to convert the Committee to a Court of Audit, but this was rejected by Volkskammer President Sabine Bergmann-Pohl.
 The newly elected de Maizière government formally dissolved it in May 1990 and it was liquidated from June to December of that year.
 The ABI had already ceased its activities by the time of the Volkskammer elections in March.